inform-us/requirements_specifications/informus/rules/patients.md

 - These are patients who have a date value in `location_visit_discharge_dt` but DO NOT have a value in `hospital_visit_discharge_dt`
 - Moved patients fall under one of the following circumstances:
     - Patients who were in a bed at one point in time, but have now moved to a different bed on the same unit
-        - Produces a duplicated data row returned from our patients query
+        - Potentially produces a duplicated data row returned from our patients query (i.e. multiple rows of the same bed).
+This is because the data contains the moved patient who used to be in that bed as well as the new patient who is now currently occupying that same bed.
         - One of the rows will have a date value in the `location_visit_discharge_dt` column, the other row will have `null` for that column
     - Patients who are readmitted to the same bed, for instance if they were temporarily moved for surgery and then came back to the same bed
         - Produces a duplicated data row returned from our patients query